vernjan/ctf-writeups/write-ups/TheCatch2022/04-corporate-websites/02-xml-prettifier/README.md

 ...
 ```

 So far so good.
-Let's try SSRF to read `/notes` and bypass IP filter:
+Let's try SSRF to read `/notes` and bypass the IP filter:

 ```
 <!DOCTYPE foo [ <!ENTITY xxe SYSTEM "http://localhost:50000/notes"> ]>